KikePinnaple90/cash-out/Cash_Out_V1_Scope_v0.3.md

 #### 🔍 Evidence

-- **Competitive scan** — every major regulated sportsbook offers Cash Out across Moneyline, Spread, and Totals.
+- **Competitive scan** — every major regulated sportsbook offers Cash Out.
 Several market it as a primary acquisition feature.
 - **Customer signals** — Cash Out is the most-requested feature in support tickets and the betslip-feature feedback channel _(specific volume — Customer Support to confirm)_.
 - **Behavioural pattern** — pending Bets show measurable engagement decay between placement and settlement.
 Cashing-out converts that decay window into transaction value.